Both Malwarebytes and Trend Micro provide good protection from malware, but there are some differences between them you need to know about.

 I emailed the Malwarebytes email support team, and they replied in about 24 hours.
 It’s not the fastest response I’ve ever received, but they were pretty helpful, and the team was friendly, so I was quite pleased with it.

 The knowledge base is really good, too.
 I never struggled to find any information on there, and the inclusion of a chatbot to quickly search it is a nice touch.
-However, I wish there was a live chat option instead of a chatbot to get answers quickly.
+However, I wish there was a live chat option instead of a chatbot so you could get answers more quickly.

 Trend Micro offers more customer support options than Malwarebytes.
 There’s live chat, email, phone, and forum support.

-Unfortunately, Trend Micro doesn’t offer 24/7 phone support.
+Unfortunately, Trend Micro doesn’t offer 24/7 phone support (unless you pay extra).
 However, I never struggled to get in touch with an agent during operating hours, and they were always helpful.

 I quite like the community forums, too.
 Although there wasn’t too much community engagement, Trend Micro’s staff monitor the forums and respond to any questions with helpful answers and links to useful resources.